 Entrusted by the Government, the Group launched the DLGS for the travel sector and the cross-boundary passenger transport trade in April 2023 to support resumption of their business and services, and introduced the DLGS for the taxi trade in September 2023 to encourage taxi owners to replace their liquefied petroleum gas, petrol or hybrid taxis with battery electric taxis.
-As at the end of 2023, more than HK\$200 million of loans had been approved for the travel sector and the cross-boundary passenger transport trade, and about HK\$0.7 million of loans had been approved for the taxi trade.
+As at the end of 2024, around HK\$220 million of loans had been approved under the DLGS for the travel sector and the cross-boundary passenger transport trade, and about HK\$36 million of loans had been approved for purchase of battery electric taxis.
+The application period of the DLGS for the travel sector and the cross-boundary passenger transport trade ended on 28 October 2024 while the application period for battery electric taxis is for five years expiring on 3 September 2028.